Analytic Continuation of Generalized Trigonometric Functions: Postscript

-Our main results unify various individual cases and provide insights into their properties.
+\begin{enumerate} \item Our main results unify various individual cases and provide insights into their properties.
 For example, as the complex plane can be tessellated by regular hexagons and $\overline{\Omega}_{3,2}$ is a regular hexagon, it is easy to show that $S_{3,2}$ is extendable to an elliptic function; this is known in \cite{Dixon} and $S_{3,2}$ is the Dixon's elliptic function $\operatorname*{sm}$.
 Similarly, it can be shown, based upon Proposition \ref{(n/2)th Power} and the fact that $\overline{\Omega}_{4,3}$ is a square, that $(S_{4,3})^{2}$ can be continued to an elliptic function; this is established in \cite{Levin} via an entirely different (and less elementary) approach.

-Finally, we close by noting that the analyses given here can be equally applied even if $k$ is \textit{any} positive real number less than $n$.
+\item The analyses given here can be equally applied even if $k$ is \textit{any} positive real number less than $n$.
 Thus, for any real $p>1$ and any integral $n\geq2$, we have essentially found the analytic continuation of the function $y\mapsto\int_{0}^{y}(1-x^{n})^{-1/p}dx$ and of its inverse.
 We leave the details to the interested reader.

+\item Treating $S_{n,k}$ as a complex function allows us to determine the maximal interval on which the real function $S_{n,k}$ is real-analytic.
+The details can be found in \cite{Ding}. \end{enumerate}